-A list of important due dates for ANTR 485 will be posted on D2L and in the prosection lab.
-These dates mark the due dates for completing your mid-way check-in for your first project, for LA and faculty checkouts for your first and last projects, the last date to receive a donor or bucket assignment, and your summary statement.
+A list of important deadlines for ANTR 485 will be posted on D2L and in the prosection lab.
+These dates mark the deadline for completing your mid-way check-in for your first project, the deadlines for LA and faculty checkouts for your first and last projects, the last date to receive a donor or bucket assignment, and when your summary statement is due.